 HISTORY OF THE COLLEGE

 The Building Crafts College was founded in 1893, by the Worshipful Company of Carpenters’, a City livery company, to train young people in a range of construction crafts.
-The first Chairman if the College was architect Professor Banister Fletcher, the author of the world renowned book ‘A History if Architecture’, first published in 1896 and still in print today.
+The first Chairman of the College was architect Professor Banister Fletcher, the author of the world renowned book ‘A history of Architecture on the Comparative Method’, first published in 1896 and still in print today.
 The College occupied the same site in Central London from 1893 to 2001 before relocating to a purpose-built facility in Stratford, East London in 2001.

 The Building Crafts College is constituted as an Educational Charity and is governed and financially supported by the Worshipful Company of Carpenters.
 Approximately 60% of income is derived from public sources, 25% in fees and 15% from charitable sources, mainly the Carpenters’ Company Charitable Trust.